cmlugoce/volunteer/README.md

 # Charlottesville Community Volunteer Log Application

-Volunteer is a Sinatra Web application that allows a user the ability to create and account, add volunteer logs, and the option to edit volunteer logs.
-A volunteer log belongs to a user and cannot be edited by other users.
+Volunteer is a CRUD, Model-View-Controller web application using the Sinatra framework.
+This application  allows a user the ability to create an account, add volunteer entries to their log and edit volunteer entries.
+A volunteer has many entries and a log and it's entries belongs to a user; entries and logs cannot be edited by other users.

 ## Installation